-The British Virgin Islands (BVI) are a collection of 60 islands, cays and rocks forming the northern extremity of the Leeward Islands in the eastern Caribbean.
+The British Virgin Islands (BVI) is a collection of 60 islands, cays, and rocks forming the northern extremity of the Leeward Islands in the eastern Caribbean.

 Located 100 kilometers (62 miles) east of Puerto Rico these islands have a balmy, subtropical climate.
 Temperatures average about 85 degrees Fahrenheit.
 At night the temperatures drop about four to eight degrees.

 The islands of the BVI form almost an oval around Tortola, the largest island.
-They are volcanic in origin, with the exception of Anegada which is formed of coral and limestone and is the lowest lying.
-On land, the BVI's are endowed with fine mountain ranges, small valleys and little flat fertile agriculture land.
+They are volcanic in origin, except Anegada which is formed of coral and limestone and is the lowest-lying.
+On land, the BVI's are endowed with fine mountain ranges, small valleys, and little flat fertile agriculture land.